Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The length of `c` is the sum of the lengths of `a` and `b`.
 The expression used to specify the length of `c` involves two other parameters, but in general it could refer to variables outside the function or even call other functions.

-Variable length array parameters with a single dimension—as in all our examples so far—have limited usefulness.
+Variable length array parameters with a single dimension --- as in all our examples so far --- have limited usefulness.
 They make a function declaration or definition more descriptive by stating the desired length of an array argument.
 However, no additional error-checking is performed: it's still possible for an array argument to be too long or too short.

 It turns out that variable-length array parameters are most useful for multidimensional arrays.
 Earlier in this section, we tried to write a function that sums the elements in a two-dimensional array.
 Our original function was limited to arrays with a fixed number of columns.
 If we use a variable-length array parameter, we can generalize the function to any number of columns: